Sugar Converter

 What Makes Brown Sugar Different

 Brown sugar is white sugar with molasses mixed back in.
 Light brown contains about 3.5% molasses, dark brown closer to 6.5%.
-Make your own by stirring 1 tablespoon of molasses into 1 cup of white sugar for light, or 2 tablespoons for dark.
-Molasses makes brown sugar sticky and compressible, which is why recipes call for "packed" measurements—an unpacked cup weighs significantly less.
+Homemade light brown sugar can be made by stirring 1 tablespoon of molasses into 1 cup of white sugar, or 2 tablespoons for dark brown sugar.
+Molasses makes brown sugar sticky and compressible, which is why recipes call for "packed" measurements; an unpacked cup weighs significantly less.

 Measure Sugar the Right Way

-Brown sugar gets packed firmly until it holds its shape when you turn the cup over.
-Powdered sugar gets sifted after measuring, unless the recipe specifically says "sifted powdered sugar," meaning you sift first, then measure.
+Brown sugar gets packed firmly until it holds its shape when the cup is turned over.
+Powdered sugar gets sifted after measuring, unless the recipe specifically says "sifted powdered sugar," meaning sift first, then measure.
 White sugar never gets packed.
 Use the spoon-and-level method: spoon it into the cup and scrape off the excess with a straight edge.
+For general ingredient weights beyond sweeteners, use the ingredient weight converter.

 Keeping Your Sugar Fresh